voytas75/AIPSTeam/README.md

 ### Configuration

 - **Parameters**:
-  - `-userInput`: Defines the project outline as a string (can also be piped).
+  - `userInput`: Defines the project outline as a string (can also be piped).
-  - `-Stream`: Controls whether the output should be streamed live (default: `$true`).
+  - `Stream`: Controls whether the output should be streamed live (default: `$true`).
-  - `-NOPM`: Disables the Project Manager functions.
+  - `NOPM`: Disables the Project Manager functions.
-  - `-NODocumentator`: Disables the Documentator functions.
+  - `NODocumentator`: Disables the Documentator functions.
-  - `-NOLog`: Disables the logging functions.
+  - `NOLog`: Disables the logging functions.
-  - `-LogFolder`: Specifies the folder where logs should be stored.
+  - `LogFolder`: Specifies the folder where logs should be stored.
-  - `-DeploymentChat`: Specifies the deployment chat environment variable for Azure OpenAI (default: retrieved from environment variable `PSAOAI_API_AZURE_OPENAI_CC_DEPLOYMENT` - [PSAOAI](https://github.com/voytas75/PSAOAI)).
+  - `DeploymentChat`: Specifies the deployment chat environment variable for Azure OpenAI (default: retrieved from environment variable `PSAOAI_API_AZURE_OPENAI_CC_DEPLOYMENT` - [PSAOAI](https://github.com/voytas75/PSAOAI)).
   - `MaxTokens`: Specifies the maximum number of tokens to generate in the response.
 This parameter controls the length of the generated output.
 The default value is set within the script, but it can be overridden by the user if needed.
-  - `-LLMProvider`: Specifies the LLM provider to use (e.g., ollama, LMStudio, AzureOpenAI).
+  - `LLMProvider`: Specifies the LLM provider to use (e.g., ollama, LMStudio, AzureOpenAI).
 Default is "AzureOpenAI".
-  - `-NOTips`: Disables tips.
+  - `NOTips`: Disables tips.
-  - `-VerbosePrompt`: Show Prompts.
+  - `VerbosePrompt`: Show Prompts.
-  - `-LoadProjectStatus`: Loads the project status from a specified path.
+  - `LoadProjectStatus`: Loads the project status from a specified path.
 Part of the 'LoadStatus' parameter set.
-  - `-LLMProvider`: Specifies the LLM provider to use (e.g., ollama, LMStudio, AzureOpenAI).
+  - `LLMProvider`: Specifies the LLM provider to use (e.g., ollama, LMStudio, AzureOpenAI).
 Default is "AzureOpenAI".
-  - `-NORAG`: Disables the RAG (Retrieve and Generate) functionality.
+  - `NORAG`: Disables the RAG (Retrieve and Generate) functionality.

 #### Environment Variables